haka-security/haka/doc/user/packet.rst

         Drop the packet.

-        .. note:: The object will be unusable after calling this function.
+        .. note:: The packet will be unusable after calling this function.

     .. lua:method:: accept()

         Accept the packet.

-        .. note:: The object will be unusable after calling this function.
+        .. note:: The packet will be unusable after calling this function.

     .. lua:method:: send()